opencoweb/coweb/docs/protocol/coweb_bayeux.rst

 Client publishes an operation
 `````````````````````````````

 The client must send operations that affect the shared application state to the server.
-The operation must contain a `topic` indicating the portion of the application affected (e.g., which widget) and `eventData` describing the change for operational transformation by other clients.
+The operation must contain a `topic` indicating the portion of the application affected (e.g., which widget), a string `value` representing the change, a `type` set to one of the operation types supported by the :doc:`operation engine </intro/openg>` or null, an integer `position` representing the index of the change in a linear collection, and an array of integers representing the context in which the operation occurred or null.

-The structure of `eventData` is unspecified to support arbitrary data types and different operational transformation algorithms.
-For compatibility with the current coweb framework implementation, `eventData` should contain the `value`, `type`, `position`, and `context` attributes used by the :doc:`operation engine </intro/openg>`.
+If either `type` or `context` is null, the other field must also be null indicating an event cannot conflict and should not be processed by the remote operation engine.
+When these fields are null, the `position` argument is ignored and should be defaulted to `0`.

 ::

    POST /path/to/session/handler HTTP/1.1

    [{
-      "channel" : "/session/sync",
+      "channel" : "/session/sync/app",
       "clientId" : "clientId",
       "data" : {
          "topic" : "topic",
-         "eventData" : { ... }
+         "value" : "value",
+         "type" : "typeOrNull",
+         "position" : posInt,
+         "context" : [arrayOfIntOrNull]
       }
    }]

+.. versionchanged:: 0.5
+   `eventData` exploded to well defined operation fields

 Server delivers an operation
 ````````````````````````````

-The server must insert the site ID of the client into the `data` field of any operation the client sends before publishing it to the `/session/sync` channel for other clients.
+The server must insert the site ID of the client into the `data` field of any operation the client sends before publishing it to the `/session/sync/app` channel for other clients.

 ::